Sicily: Land of Contrasts

 3) Love the things you love and be open to what you don't yet love.

 4) Try to keep critical judgments reined while suffering the bad spells.
 You'll get yourself stuck otherwise.
-Do the same with your expectations.

 7) Not every change of scene need be picturesque or comfortable.
 But all offer something to explore, discover, and learn.